Connect with us

 Stained rust imagery, digitally altered art by Jennifer Weigel

 For another horrific tale of living conditions gone awry, check out The Portal here on Haunted MTL.
-Feel free to check out more of Jennifer Weigel’s work here on Haunted MTL or on her writing, fine art, and conceptual projects websites.
+And feel free to check out more of Jennifer Weigel’s work here on Haunted MTL or here on her website.

 Portrait of the artist with dark makeup and crow skull headdress, backlit by the sun.